-To help further the treatment of eating disorders, Eating Disorder Hope maintains this list of studies which are seeking volunteers, and/or offer a free evaluation.
+To help further the treatment of eating disorders, Eating Disorder Hope maintains this list of eating disorder research and studies which are seeking volunteers, and/or offer a free evaluation.

 Scientific Exploration of Eating Disorders

 The field of eating disorder research is continually evolving, and treatments are being developed and refined based on these discoveries.
 Given the complex nature of eating disorders, it is not surprising that the factors that contribute to these diseases are multifaceted.
 There is not one single cause responsible for the formation and development of an eating disorder, but rather, an accumulation of several possible compounding factors that each play a role in the development and maintenance of these diseases.
 These factors can be biological, sociological, emotional, environmental, etc.